Zimbabwe

 The Commissioner-General notifies taxpayers of the due date for submission of tax returns on an annual basis.

-The CIT return is due by 30 April of the following year of the year end.
+The CIT return is due by 30 April of the year following the year-end.

 A transfer pricing return (called an ITF12C2) is now required to be filed as an addendum to the CIT return.
 Persons who are required to submit ITF12C2 returns are, generally, those who: